 32. The representative of Yugoslavia said that the work on the five elements agreed in the GNS was not yet completed and should be pursued in 1988.
 A further phase would require clarification of many outstanding issues.
 It was quite unrealistic to expect "an early harvest" in this area, given the fact that liberalization was viewed as a long-term objective and that progress would be gradual.
 But in order that such a progress could be achieved, it would be necessary to create an appropriate climate and confidence in multilateral action.
 At the time of multilateral negotiation bilateral solutions proved ineffective in creating such a climate and confidence.
+Just as ineffective in this respect were threats of unilateral measures to retaliate on market access for the goods on account of an assumption that conditions to the market of the service of the given country were not liberal.
 Work on statistics had shown that the existing statistical data base was insufficient for measurement in the field of services, in particular in respect to the structure of services trade.
-It was even less adequate for predicting effects of a prospective multilaterel regulation on the development of local services and the rôle of services in economic development.
+It was even less adequate for predicting effects of a prospective multilateral regulation on the development of local services and the rôle of services in economic development.
 In this context, it would be desirable if the GATT secretariat, in cooperation with other relevant organizations, could prepare a list of relevant statistical indicators on services that would be useful to the participating countries wishing to establish a minimum of statistics in the period to come and to facilitate international comparisons.
-In regard to the activities of other international organizations in the field of services, she considered that the documentation of the GATT Secretariat gave a good account of the activities of these organizations.
+In regard to the accivities of other international organizations in the field of services, she considered that the documentation of the GATT Secretariat gave a good account of the activities of these organizations.
 On their part, some organizations had already undertaken action to draw attention to the danger of taking away from them the competences in their jurisdiction.
 On the so-called general framework and concept of regulation in the field of services, there were a lot of problems and unresolved questions which prevented an urgent agreement on the general framework.
 One of the key issues was the coverage of trade in services.
 Reciprocity was another serious obstacle of particular concern to her country.
 The developing countries were not able to accept reciprocity unless they gave up their own services development and economic development in general.
 Therefore she would favour a previous understanding that reciprocity would not be expected from developing countries.
 This principle should be worked out from the very beginning through different concepts.
 Exceptions to developing countries should not be contemplated after the rules had been adopted.

 Developing countries did not advocate an autarkic development in the services field and they pledged themselves to the search for such solutions as would favour the progressive opening up of service markets in conformity with the development, trade and financial possibilities of individual countries with a view to promoting the transfer of technology based on principles of equity and fostering the development of the domestic service sector and sectors using these services, i.e. the overall economic development.